-PROPOSAL ONE - AMEND THE PREAMBLE TO RECOGNIZE THE EQUAL WORTH AND DIGNITY

-OF EVERY INDIVIDUAL (Section 1-1)
+PROPOSAL ONE - AMEND ARTICLE ONE TO CONFIRM THE EQUAL WORTH AND DIGNITY OF EVERY INDIVIDUAL (Section 1-1)

-The Commission recommends that the opening provision of the Maui County Charter be amended to confirm as the primary basis for county governance that each individual is recognized as having equal worth and dignity.
+The Commission recommends that the first section of the Maui County Charter be amended to confirm as the primary basis for county governance that each individual is recognized as having equal worth and dignity.
 This recognition forms the foundation for the democratic form of government established in this Charter.

-The specific language change proposed is as follows:
+The specific language change proposed is as follows (the proposed new material is underlined and the material proposed for deletion is bracketed):

 Section 1-1.
 Incorporation.
-The people of the county of Maui, as a basis for this incorporation confirm the equal worth and dignity of every individual, and by this charter shall be and continue as a body politic and corporate by the name of "County of Maui," hereinafter in this charter called "county."
+The people of the county of Maui, as a basis for this incorporation confirm the equal worth and dignity of every individual, and by this Charter shall be and continue as a body politic and corporate by the name of "County of Maui," hereinafter in this charter called "county."
 By that name it shall have perpetual succession.